WilbertGtzS/metagenomic_shotgun/README.md

 This workflow was completed in DNA computing cluster from Laboratorio Nacional de Visualización Científica Avanzada (LAVIS) https://lavis.unam.mx/ at Universidad Nacional Autónoma de México (UNAM), Juriquilla, Querétaro, México. 🇲🇽

-This is an example of workflow considering the next number of samples of an experimental metagenome
+This is an example of workflow considering one sample of a metagenome study.

 # Bioinformatic tools
 Below, there are the bioinformatic tools and it's respective used version: